 The causes that I just listed are easy to recognize, easy to change, and often form a part of the first discussion with your doctor about your yeast infection.
 But although these lifestyle choices and environmental conditions might be responsible for isolated yeast infections, they often can’t be held responsible for the recurrent yeast infections from which many women suffer.
-To identify what is causing these we need to look a little deeper.
+To identify what is causing these, we need to look a little deeper.

 The problem is that even if you successfully treat your yeast infection, those Candida colonies are still living in your gut.
-From there, they can easily move to places like your mouth (causing oral thrush) or your genitals (causing yeast infections).
+From there, they can migrate to places like your mouth (causing oral thrush) or your genitals (causing yeast infections).
 So until you treat the underlying Candida overgrowth that exists in your intestines, you are destined to suffer from repeated yeast infections.

 You might think that your diet is fairly healthy, but just avoiding junk food is not the same as eliminating sugar from your diet.
 These days, added sugars are everywhere and you need to read labels incredibly carefully to avoid them.